 Federal – OSFI

 On March 27, 2020, the Office of the Superintendent of Financial Institutions (“OSFI”) announced a number of filing deadline extensions for administrators of federally regulated private pension plans, including the following:

-- Extension of the deadline for filing annual information returns, certified financial statements and actuarial reports and actuarial information summaries by 3 months.
+- Extension of the deadline for filing annual information returns, certified financial statements and actuarial reports and actuarial information summaries by three months.

-- Extension of the deadline for issuing annual statements to members and former members and spouses or common-partners by 3 months, although it is recommended that administrators notify recipients of the expected delay.
+- Extension of the deadline for issuing annual statements to members and former members and spouses or common-law partners by three months, although it is recommended that administrators notify recipients of the expected delay.

 Portability Freeze (Defined Benefit Provisions)

-Following the March 27 announcement, OSFI released a number of FAQs for federally regulated private pension plans which address the portability freeze as well as other relief measures.
+OSFI has released a number of FAQs for federally regulated private pension plans which address the relief measures.
 The FAQs have been updated a number of times since first published and are a good source of information for administrators and sponsors of federally regulated private pension plans.

 Solvency Funding Moratorium

 On April 15, 2020, the federal government announced that it was providing immediate temporary relief to sponsors of federally regulated defined benefit registered pension plans in the form of a moratorium on solvency payments under such plans through the remainder of 2020.
 Recognizing the potential impact that the COVID-19 crisis could have on defined benefit plan assets and liabilities and solvency funding obligations under such plans in 2021, the federal government also indicated that it will consult with stakeholders to provide relief from 2021 funding obligations, as necessary.